pingcap/ossinsight/blog/why-we-chose-tidb-to-support-ossinsight-v2/index.md

 **Second, it’s crucial to select the right database—especially one that supports SQL.** TiDB is a distributed SQL database with great scalability that can handle both transactional and real-time analytical workloads.
 With its help, we can process billions of rows of data with ease, and use SQL commands to execute complicated real-time queries.
 Further, using TiDB means we can leverage its resources to go to market faster and get feedback promptly.

-If you like our project or are interested in joining us, you’re welcome to **[submitting PRs here](https://github.com/pingcap/ossinsight)** to our GitHub repository.
+If you like our project or are interested in joining us, you’re welcome to **[submit your PRs]((https://github.com/pingcap/ossinsight)** to our GitHub repository.
 You can also follow us on [Twitter](https://twitter.com/OSSInsight) for the latest information.

 :::note